Please enter your name, email and zip code below to sign up!

 As rental prices rise, people are forced to pay more than they reasonably should, causing many to live paycheck-to-paycheck.
 Across the Midwest and America, most new developments are high-end, making modestly-priced units and affordable housing increasingly rare.
 The Salvation Army is here to help people stay in their homes when they have nowhere else to turn.
 Our emergency rent and utility bill assistance programs throughout the Midwest keep the lights on and give peace of mind.

 Pathway to Health is offered by The Salvation Army and Christian Hospital.
-As partners in health our goal is to provide the link between health and self-sufficience for North St. Louis County residents and others. for more information call 314-439-8306.
+As partners in health our goal is to provide the link between health and self-sufficience for North St. Louis County residents and others.
+For more information call 314-439-8306 or clickhere.

 An unexpected car accident, a costly repair, or not having enough money to put gas in the tank in order to get to work are real issues.
 The scenarios vary, but one constant is that The Salvation Army is there to help.
 We can provide bus cards and gas money.
 To request transportation assistance, schedule an appointment at your local Worship and Service Center.

 Nothing is more stressful during a medical emergency than the piling up of unpaid bills.
 Check with your local Worship and Service Center to see if funding is currently available for medical assistance.
 We may be able to help with insurance co-pays and prescription costs.

 We understand the winter months may be especially difficult as needs arise and finances are stretched.
 When growing kids require new snow boots, gloves, hats and coats, many Salvation Army locations have coats available for kids.
 Not to mention Christmas, which can be more stressful than joyful when the budget is tight.
 We may have a holiday program in your area to meet your family's needs.

 Turn your passion for helping others overcome poverty into action.
 Share these facts with your friends and

 followers to educate and inspire change.